THINK Grant

 Participation Requirements

 Continuous learning and building robust networks is the key to success for those who are pursuing entrepreneurship as an interest or as a career path.
-This is why our grant program requires recipients to participate in a minimum of two programs within the grant cycle.
+This is why our grant program requires recipients to participate in a minimum amount of programs within the grant cycle.

 Reporting Requirements

-• You must submit a final report by May 1, 2025.
+• You must submit a final report by May 1, 2026.
 The final report must include:

-• A description of the completed project
+• A description of the completed milestones

 • Photos, drawings, and/or renderings of the final project